 We should be willing to give up anything for the Kingdom, controlling our speech, thoughts, behaviors, and lives.
 We cannot grow in grace without works.

-John Ritenbaugh emphasizes that both Jesus and Abraham rose above their emotional pulls by exercising living faith- a faith built on a foundation of incremental acts of obedience.
-Living faith can never be separated from works, nor can it ever stand independently or inertly as if in a vacuum.
-James points out that as the body …
+Jesus and Abraham rose above their emotional pulls by exercising living faith—a faith built on acts of obedience.
+Faith can never be separated from works.

 The book of James applies to us after the sanctification process has begun.
 The most effective way of eliminating sin is to do righteousness.